jjoropezav/PubMed-Abstract-Parser/README.md

 - Extracts key information such as title, authors, journal, publication date, DOI, and more
 - Handles text encoding and normalization
 - Saves parsed data into a CSV file
-- Includes data cleaning and standardization steps for dates

 ## Requirements